uchihasosuke/oneplus6dualboot/README.md

-# oneplus 6 dualboot nethunter pro with android
+# oneplus 6 dualboot Nethunter pro with android

-# Partitioning Script for Android, Kali Nethunter, and Tools
+# Partitioning Script for Android, Kali Nethunter pro, and Tools

 This script is designed to partition the internal storage of a device into three parts:
 1. **Android Userdata Partition** (Resizable, remaining storage after allocation)
-2. **Kali Nethunter Partition** (Fixed 20GB)
+2. **Kali Nethunter pro Partition** (Fixed 20GB)
 3. **Tools Partition** (Fixed 500MB)

 ## How the Partitioning Works